Jo Campbell Mackenzie

 ITALY – THE COUNTRY, THE CULTURE

-Test your Italian!
-If you’ve ever dabbled in learning Italian this informal class offers a chance to refresh your memory and enjoy the country, the culture and language.
+If you’ve ever dabbled in learning the language, this informal class in Italian offers a chance to refresh your memory and explore the culture of La Bella Italia.